henriksson-lab/prodigal-rs/README.md

 But:

 * **This approach should still be considered experimental**.
 The LLM technology is immature and has sharp corners.
-But there are opportunities to reap, and the genie is not going back to the bottle.
+But there are opportunities to reap, and the genie is not going back into the bottle.
 This translation is as much aimed to learn how to improve the technology and get feedback on the results.
 * Translations are not endorsed by the original authors unless otherwise noted. **Do not send bug reports to the original developers**.
 Use our Github issues page instead.
 * **Do not trust the benchmarks on this page**.
 They are used to help evaluate the translation.
 If you want improved performance, you generally have to use this code as a library, and use the additional tricks it offers.
 We generally accept performance losses in order to reduce our dependency issues
 * **Check the original Github pages for information about the package**.
 This README is kept sparse on purpose.
 It is not meant to be the primary source of information

-## Translation audit status

-The original C source is kept in `Prodigal/`.
-The root `ccc_mapping.toml` maps original C functions to their Rust counterparts for use with [`code-complexity-comparator`](../code-complexity-comparator).
-Most translated functions intentionally keep the original function name; the mapping adds path pins and maps C `main` to Rust `run_pipeline`.

-Known audit notes:

-* The C metagenome initializers `initialize_metagenome_0` through `initialize_metagenome_49` are represented in Rust as binary fixtures loaded by `load_metagenome`, so they are not one-function-per-function mappings in `ccc_mapping.toml`.
-* `dprog` omits one defensive guard from the original simple-overlap untangling pass.
-The C code skips when no matching stop node is found; the Rust loop can walk before the node array in that unexpected case.
-* CLI compatibility is not exact: uppercase aliases such as `-A`, `-C`, etc. and lowercase `-v` are accepted by the original but rejected by the current Clap-based CLI.

-The last local audit run used `ccc-rs analyze/compare/missing/constants-diff` against `Prodigal/` and `src/`, plus `cargo test`.
-Comparator output still contains expected noise from Rust formatting syntax and byte literals, so direct source inspection is still required for flagged functions.
+* **If you are the author of the original code and wish to move to Rust, you can obtain ownership of this repository and crate**.
+Until then, our commitment is to offer an as-faithful-as-possible translation of a snapshot of your code.
+If we find serious bugs, we will report them to you.
+Otherwise we will just replicate them, to ensure comparability across studies that claim to use package XYZ v.666.
+Think of this like a fancy Ubuntu .deb-package of your software - that is how we treat it

+This blurb might be out of date.
+Go to [this page](https://github.com/henriksson-lab/rustification) for the latest information and further information about how we approach translation

 ## Installation